 When you are normalizing data to monitor KPI trends, you will need proper tools to have a sustainable SMS performance monitoring process.
 Otherwise, the process will not be sustainable and management cannot be assured of the SMS requirement of safety performance monitoring and measurement are being met.

-If you lack tools to adequately monitor the performance of your SMS, we can help.
+If you lack the tools to adequately monitor the performance of your SMS, we can help.

 Not ready for a live demo?
 Watch demo videos instead.